 'Robot Lawyer' Makes The Case Against Parking Tickets

-It was the first day of school for Dean Lear's three kids.
+It was the first day of school for Dan Lear's three kids.
 In a scramble to get his boys to class on time, the Seattle lawyer wound up parking in a space he probably should have avoided.

 "There was a fire hydrant, but the curb wasn't painted and the fire hydrant was painted a kind of a funny color.
 And so I thought, and maybe it was wishful thinking, but I thought I would be OK to park there," he says.

-Note: A previous version of this story misspelled Dan Lear's first name.